merkur-spec/BoxingComboGenerator/README.md

   - The `generate_combination` function continuously generates combinations until one meets all rules, ensuring proper starting moves, length, and ending moves.

 - **Rules Enforced in Combination Generator:**
-  - Only one body punch per combination.
+  - Only one body punch per combination to keep it simple for now.
   - Maximum consecutive lead or rear strikes.
   - Avoids three identical consecutive strikes.
   - Restricts certain moves based on previous moves (e.g., uppercuts after rolls, overhands only at the end).
   - Prevents inefficient sequences like punching from the opposite side immediately after a defensive move.
+  - Some of these rules may be subject to updates in the future.

 ## Usage